wazuh/wazuh-documentation/source/proof-of-concept-guide/aws-infrastructure-monitoring.rst

 Amazon AWS infrastructure monitoring
 ====================================

-This POC shows how you can use Wazuh to gather log data from different AWS sources with the Wazuh module for AWS (aws-s3).
+This POC shows how the Wazuh module for AWS (aws-s3) enables log data gathering from different AWS sources.

 To learn more about monitoring AWS resources, see the `Using Wazuh to monitor AWS <amazon>`_ section.

 Configuration
 -------------

+Configure your environment as follows to test the POC.

 #.
-Enable ``aws-s3`` wodle in ``/var/ossec/etc/ossec.conf`` configuration file at the Wazuh manager endpoint:
+Enable ``aws-s3`` wodle in the ``/var/ossec/etc/ossec.conf`` configuration file at the Wazuh manager endpoint.

    .. code-block:: XML